 There are so many reasons why you might find yourself back in the courtroom post divorce, and none of them are good.
 I am by no means advocating taking your ex back to court, but sometimes you don’t have a choice and it is the only way to get them to sit up and listen to you.
-When you have tried every single avenue at your disposal and the contempt charges are piling up, seek an attorney and get some advice to see if going back to court is the best option for you, and if not, what other avenues are available.
+When you have tried every single avenue at your disposal and the contempt charges are piling up, seek an Divorce Lawyer and get some advice to see if going back to court is the best option for you, and if not, what other avenues are available.

 This is my case.
 When my husband and I got divorced there were threats being thrown around on both sides.
 Neither of us had any intention of following through on any of them, and neither of us did follow through on them, but they set the tone for the state of our post divorce.

 We had never gone to the court house.
 We were that couple that reached settlement at the very last second before a trial was about to begin.
-Mediation did not work for us.
-The only thing we agreed on in mediation was that we did not agree.
+Family Mediation did not work for us.
+The only thing we agreed on in divorce mediation was that we did not agree.
 He refused to compromise and I refused to live my post divorce life the way he felt I should.
 Our mediator told me to walk out because he said he had never dealt with such a difficult person.

-In the end, I compromised on things my attorney told me I would never win, much to the detriment of my sanity and my children.
+In the end, I compromised on things my Divorce Lawyer told me I would never win, much to the detriment of my sanity and my children.
 I should have fought harder.
 Perhaps if I had, we would not have ended up in a two year battle both in and out of court over contempt the following year.
 Contempt that he harbored for me for leaving him and contempt that he had towards the kids for me leaving him.

-Although we sat across the table from each other several times in the court room, most of our negotiating took place in the offices of our attorneys and during mediation.
+Although we sat across the table from each other several times in the court room, most of our negotiating took place in the offices of our Divorce Lawyers and during divorce mediation.
 But, it was still a battle to reach an agreement.
 I wanted the children to not have overnight visits during the week due to school issues and he didn’t want to not have it.
 In the end, we reached a compromise over coffee at Whole Foods.

 But, there was still the issue of child support to work out, and he refused to negotiate with me on it.
 You see, he pays more for his first set of children, and my children were not even getting the minimum amount by law.
 I couldn’t see why he felt like his other children were worth more than our children.